Mullgate

 • additional routes bind to other loopback addresses such as 127.0.0.2

-• route aliases act as local hostnames after you install the generated hosts block
+• in published-routes, route aliases act as local hostnames after you install the generated hosts block

 This is the best starting point for local validation.